KemalGayatri/KemalGayatri/research/notes.md

 *   Consider adding a `CONTRIBUTING.md` file to outline contribution guidelines.
 *   Explore implementing GitHub Actions for automated testing and deployment.

+The repository contains code related to Kemal and Gayatri.
+Consider adding a README file to explain the purpose of the repository, how to use the code, and any dependencies.